diegomarzo/diegomarzo.github.io/_drafts/2020-07-17-Lightsail-VPN-Client.md

 ## Securing the Instance

-The next step now will be to close down all access to our instance except from the IP of our server, this way, all the communication and traffic needs to be done within the VPN
+The next step now will be to close down all access to our instance except the IP of our server, this way, all the communication and traffic needs to be done within the VPN

 ![general-rule](/images/ls/rule-open-ports.png)
 *General rule, note the port range*